-If a student fails to comply with the expectations outlined at each stage, there are clear interventions and consequences that will be followed by College Leaders and the Senior Leadership Team, as outlined in appendix 5.
+If a student fails to comply with the expectations outlined at each stage, there are clear interventions and consequences that will be followed by College Leaders and the Senior Leadership Team, as outlined in appendix 1 (page 32) and appendix 4.

-Section 6 - Mobile phones / Smart Watches
+Section 6 - Mobile phones / Smart Watches / Technology

 Students are not allowed to have a mobile phone / smart watch visible in school from the moment they enter the school gates at the start of the day to the moment they leave the school gates at the end of the school day.
 This principle also applies to students who use their mobile phone during the school day even if they are not witnessed doing so by a member of staff, ie - student phones their parent to report an issue in school or to advise they are feeling unwell.
+The school does not take any responsibility for the loss or damage to any devices brought into the school by the student.

 If a student is seen with a mobile phone/ smart watch, they will receive a C3 SLT detention but will not be sent to room 35 if they give their mobile phone to the member of staff.
 Parents/carers will be contacted by the relevant College Leader and the mobile phone / smart watch will remain locked in the school safe until the parent/carer collects from school.
 If this behaviour is repeated again, the mobile phone / smart watch will be confiscated and parents/carers will be invited into school to meet with their child's College Leader.
 The device will be stored in the school safe until this meeting has taken place.
-If this behaviour is repeated for a third time, the mobile phone / smart watch will be confiscated and parents/carers will be behaviour is repeated for a fourth time, the mobile phone / smart watch will be confiscated and parents/carers will be behaviour is repeated for a fourth time, the mobile phone / smart watch will be invited into school to meet with the Jeputy Headteacher (Pastoral).
+If this behaviour is repeated for a third time, the mobile phone / smart watch will be confiscated and parents/carers will be invited into school to meet with the Deputy Headteacher (Pastoral).
 The device will be stored in the school safe until this meeting has taken place.
 If this be behaviour is repeated for a fourth time, the mobile phone /smart watch will be confiscated and parents/carers will be invited into school to meet with the Headteacher.
-The device will be confiscated and parents/carers will be invited into school to meet with the Headteacher.
 The device will be stored in the school safe until this meeting has taken place.

 If a student refuses to give their mobile phone / smart watch to the member of staff, they will be issued with a C3 (SLT detention) and sent to room 35.
 The student will then be required to give their mobile phone / smart watch to the member of staff in room 35.
-If the student hands over their mobile phone / smart watch, they will be issued with a one day internal isolation and the device will be kept in school until the parent/carer attends a meeting with the Deputy Headteacher (Pastoral).
+If the student hands over their mobile phone / smart watch, they will be issued with a one-day internal isolation and the device will be kept in school until the parent/carer attends a meeting with the Deputy Headteacher (Pastoral).
 If this behaviour is repeated on a second occasion, the student will be issued with a one day internal exclusion and the device will be kept in school until the parent/carer attends another meeting with the Deputy Headteacher (Pastoral).
-If this behaviour is repeated on a school until the parent/carer attends another meeting with the Deputy Headteacher (Pastoral).
-If this behaviour is repeated on a third occasion, the student will be issued with a one day fixed term external exclusion and the device will be kept in school until the parent/carer attends a meeting with the student will be issued with a one day fixed term external exclusion and the device will be kept in school until the parent/carer attends a meeting with the parent/carer attends a meeting with the student will be issued with a one day fixed term external exclusion and the device will be kept in school until the parent/carer attends a meeting with the parent/carer attends
+If this behaviour is repeated on a third occasion, the student will be issued with a one day fixed term external exclusion and the device will be kept in school until the parent/carer attends a meeting with the Headteacher.

-Headteacher.